thvasilo/uncertain-trees-experiments/README.md

 Used to run the Mondrian Forest experiments using scikit-garden.

-Usage: `python skgarden_experiments.py --input path/to/data`
+Usage: `python skgarden_experiments.py --method mf --input path/to/data`

 As above, you can check the argument help to get all the relevant options.